dsu-arl/pace-python-dojo/input-and-output/printing/DESCRIPTION.md

 # This is a comment
 ```

 Comments start with a `#`, this is vital because it tells Python to ignore what follows.
-Comments can be placed on their own line, or at the end of existing lines.
+Comments can be placed on their own line, or at the end of an existing lines.

 For example:
 ```python